4 Simple Yoga Poses to Improve Your Flexibility

 First Off: Don’t Hurt Yourself

-The following yoga poses (asanas) are recommended to increase your flexibility even if you’re not an avid yogi.
+The following yoga poses (asanas) are recommended to improve your flexibility even if you’re not an avid yogi.

-Flexibility is essential to maximize your physical capabilities and as avoid injuries, not only when you do sports but also in every day life.
+Flexibility is essential to maximize your physical capabilities and to avoid injuries, not only when you do sports but also in every day life.
 All sorts of athletes and fitness enthusiasts that are searching for ways to improve flexibility have turned to yoga.
-Even if you’re not a yoga fan, you should really consider doing this basic yoga session 3 to 4 times a week for 6 to 8 weeks and you will see a significant improvement of your ability stretch and bend.